 19. What is a Risk Management Plan (RMP) in Regulatory Affairs?

 Ans- A Risk Management Plan (RMP) is a detailed document submitted to regulatory authorities that outlines the strategies and actions that will be taken to identify, assess, and mitigate the risks associated with a pharmaceutical product.
-It includes information on the drug’s safety profile, how risks will be monitored, and what measures will be put in place to minimize those risks.
+It includes information on the drug’s safety profile, how risks will be monitored, and what measures will be put in place to minimise those risks.

 20. What is a Dossier in Regulatory Affairs?

 Ans- In regulatory affairs, a dossier is a term used to describe a compilation and array of documents regarding the safety, efficacy, and quality information of a medical product.
-The dossier is to be submitted to a regulatory authority for review, and approval of the submission would grant the product marketing authorization.
+The dossier is to be submitted to a regulatory authority for review, and approval of the submission would grant the product marketing authorisation.

 21. How do you create a Dossier?